bids-standard/bids-specification/src/99-appendices/05-units.md

 (SI, abbreviated from the French Système international (d'unités)).

 The [CMIXF-12](https://people.csail.mit.edu/jaffer/MIXF/CMIXF-12) convention
-for encoding units is RECOMMENDED to achieve maximum portability and limited variability of representation.
+for encoding units is REQUIRED to achieve maximum portability and limited variability of representation.
+In case that a CMIXF representation of SI units is not possible, you will have to declare your units as custom units and define them in accompanying JSON files, as described in the [units section](../02-common-principles.md#units).
 Earlier versions of the BIDS standard listed the following Unicode symbols, and these are still included for backwards compatibility: